Academic discipline: History of the concept

 As the twentieth century approached, these designations were gradually adopted by other countries and became the accepted conventional subjects.
 However, these designations differed between various countries.
 In the twentieth century, the natural science disciplines included: physics, chemistry, biology, geology, and astronomy.
 The social science disciplines included: economics, politics, sociology, and psychology.

 Prior to the twentieth century, categories were broad and general, which was expected due to the lack of interest in science at the time.
-With rare exceptions, practitioners of science tended to be amateurs and were referred to as "natural historians" and "natural philosophers"—labels that date back to Aristotle—instead of "scientists".
+Most practitioners of science were amateurs and were referred to as "natural historians" and "natural philosophers"—labels that date back to Aristotle—instead of "scientists".
 Natural history referred to what we now call life sciences and natural philosophy referred to the current physical sciences.

 Prior to the twentieth century, few opportunities existed for science as an occupation outside the educational system.
 Higher education provided the institutional structure for scientific investigation, as well as economic support for research and teaching.
 Soon, the volume of scientific information rapidly increased and researchers realized the importance of concentrating on smaller, narrower fields of scientific activity.
 Because of this narrowing, scientific specializations emerged.
 As these specializations developed, modern scientific disciplines in universities also improved their sophistication.
 Eventually, academia's identified disciplines became the foundations for scholars of specific specialized interests and expertise.